zellerin/heroku-buildpack-cl2/README.md

 Disabling ASDF output tranlastions is necessary becuse Heroku performs the `compile` step on one machine/directory, and then copies the result into another machine/directory.
-The default ASDF output translations cache .fasl files according to the full path of their source files.
+With default output translations ASDF caches .fasl files according to the full path of their source files.
 When the sources are moved to another location, ASDF can not match them to the cached .fasls.
 In result full recompilation will hapen at start time of your application.